Skip to main content

 2. Deploy and validate

-3. Gradually add more resources to the YAML
+3. Gradually add more resources to the YAML, importing each one as you go

-4. Eventually export alert channels and notification policies too
+4. Eventually adopt alert channels and notification policies too

 Resources not in the YAML file are left untouched — DevHelm only manages resources declared in the file.